aamirraza/staffjoy/frontend/app/README.md

 ## Configuring for Webpack Dev Server Development

-Running the full Staffjoy stack is too demanding for most frontend development flows.
+Running the full Planner  stack is too demanding for most frontend development flows.
 TBD - local commit necessary to configure uat as API endpoint.

 ## Cutting Build for Production